 Felix grinned.
 "Yes, the teenager who goes on his phone less than his own dad."

-Chester pouted, much like a young child would.
+Chester pouted in a way reminiscent of a young child.
 "Honeeey, Felix is being mean to me again!"

 Juliana smirked at her husband's whine, patting him gently on his head.
 "Now, Chester, I do believe it was all in jest."